Inspirateur/binary-greedy-meshing/README.md

 - [src/render/mesh_utils.rs](https://github.com/Inspirateur/riverbed/blob/main/src/render/mesh_utils.rs) for Face+Quad => vertices conversion
 - [src/render/mesh_chunks.rs](https://github.com/Inspirateur/riverbed/blob/main/src/render/mesh_chunks.rs) for the rest of the meshing code (+ LOD)

-## Performance
+## Benchmarks
-Benching the crate on Intel(R) Xeon(R) CPU E5-1650 v3 @ 3.50GHz:
-- meshing (with transparency support): **400μs**
+running `cargo bench` on AMD Ryzen 5 5500 3.60 GHz:
+- "fast_mesh" with opaque voxels only: **60 µs**
+- "mesh" with opaque voxels only: **300 µs**
+- "fast_mesh" with opaque & transparents voxels: **85 µs**
+- "mesh" with opaque & transparents voxels: **310 µs**

-This is coherent with the 50-200μs range (without transparency) reported from the original C version of the library, as transparency incurrs a significant cost in the hidden face culling phase.
+This is in line with the 50-200μs performance range reported from the original C version of the library  (which doesn't yet support transparency).

-The meshing is also ~10x faster than [block-mesh-rs](https://github.com/bonsairobo/block-mesh-rs) which took **~4.5ms** to greedy mesh a chunk on my machine.
+The meshing is also ~30x faster than [block-mesh-rs](https://github.com/bonsairobo/block-mesh-rs) which took **~3ms** to greedy mesh a chunk on my machine.

 *chunk sizes are 62^3 (64^3 with padding), this crate doesn't support other sizes.*